Towards Human Understanding of Paraphrase Types in Large Language Models: Experiments

-As generations from few-shot prompts are perceived best on average, it suggests that practical examples allow \gptshort\space to generate natural-sounding paraphrases more than reasoning.
-Further, while CoT has one of the highest success rates in generating APTs, it seems to generate paraphrases of lesser quality.
-One reason for the poor reception of CoT-generated paraphrases might be that more consideration of the formal aspects of a paraphrase leads to less natural outcomes, which are not perceived well by the annotators.
-The generations of the fine-tuned model were also rated lower than prompting the general model.
-We noted that the fine-tuned model struggled to generate specific APT changes; this seems to extend to natural-sounding paraphrases with single APTs.
-That highlights the importance of high-quality datasets tailored to the specific tasks for fine-tuned models.
-Our preference data can be used in future work to improve model generations via techniques like RLHF or DPO. \question{Which mistakes does \gptshort\space make when generating specific paraphrase types?
-Does it re-generate identical sentences, apply other types than those instructed, or change the meaning?} \ans To determine what kind of errors the models are most likely to make, we asked the annotators to indicate why a paraphrase type was wrongly applied and if other changes were applied instead.
+\ans To determine what kind of errors the models are most likely to make, we asked the annotators to indicate why a paraphrase type was wrongly applied and if other changes were applied instead.
 If an annotator judged the generated APT from \gptshort\space as a mistake, we provided four possible explanations: the sentences were identical, a different change was applied, the generation was nonsensical, and other reasons.
 The relative frequencies of these error types are listed in \Cref{tab:error_rates}.
 Applying the wrong type is the most frequent reason for the error, which happens in 60\% of the erroneous cases, while not performing any change is also a common source of error in roughly 20\% of the wrong annotations.
 Only 17\% of wrongly applied APTs change the meaning from the original sentence, meaning a paraphrase is usually generated even if \gptshort\space fails to use the given APT.
 An open question is whether giving the model a way to refuse to produce a paraphrase in the prompt if it is unsure, i.e., if it could express uncertainty, would reduce the number of erroneous generations.
 We leave the investigation of this sub-question to future work.

 \gptshort\space is good at generating paraphrases with the same meaning but fails to understand the underlying linguistic properties involved.
 It rarely changes the meaning but often changes the wrong aspect of the sentence or does not change the sentence at all.
 Since applying a different type than instructed is the most common issue, we investigate which types are most often mistaken or applied in the following question.